MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ![openmv_4](../../static/img/openmv/openmv_4.png)

-Repeat with the other classes, in this case "white_hydrangeas" and "background":
+Repeat with the other classes, in this case, "white_hydrangeas" and "background":

 ![openmv_5](../../static/img/openmv/openmv_5.png)